classgraph/classgraph/README.md

     })
     .scan();
 ```

+Note that Java 8 features like lambda expressions and Streams incur a one-time startup penalty of 30-40ms the first time they are used.

 **Protip: using Java 8 method references:** The `.match...()` methods (e.g. `.matchSubclassesOf()`) take a [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) as one of their arguments, which are single-method classes (i.e. FunctionalInterfaces).
 If you are using Java 8, you may find it useful to use Java 8 method references as FunctionalInterfaces in the place of MatchProcessors (assuming the number and types of arguments match), e.g. `list::add`: